 Curious Creamery Bumblebee Cookies n Ice Cream Cake

-To put this cake together I used two of these Cookies n Cream ice cream cake kits – they both make one cake layer and a fairly thick ice cream layer!
+But to put this cake together I used two of these Cookies n Cream ice cream cake kits – they both make one cake layer and a fairly thick ice cream layer!
+(I have seen these kits sell out before; you can also purchase vanilla ice cream and use a half recipe of my favorite chocolate cake recipe!

 - 1 1/3 cup water (for cake mix)